 Acne develops when pores are blocked by bacteria and natural fluids found under the skin.
 Genetics, hormone fluctuations, certain types of medication (like birth control pills), some types of makeup, diet, and stress can all contribute to acne formation.
 If the acne leads to tissue damage then a scar can form.
-Scars lack collagen and elasticity, which make them appear different from other skin.
+Scars lack collagen and elasticity, which makes them appear different from other skin.
 Scars are part of the natural healing process the body goes through and may only last a year or less.
 After a year, a scar is considered permanent and may require different treatment to address.

 What are some common myths about acne?

 Eating chocolate or greasy food is not associated with acne formation; however, diet does play an important role.
-Consuming healthy foods, including healthy fats from dairy and fish, and avoiding complex or refined carbohydrates and sugar, can be beneficial for skin.
+Consuming healthy foods, including healthy fats from dairy and fish, and avoiding complex or refined carbohydrates and sugar, can be beneficial for the skin.
 Acne is also not just for teenagers.
 Acne can begin in children as young as nine and continue well into adulthood.
 Many mothers-to-be experience breakouts during pregnancy.
 And while you should keep your skin clean, acne is not caused by “dirty” skin, as the bacteria that causes acne is naturally found there.
 Genetics and hormones have far more influence on your skin health than hygiene.

 Do you treat body acne differently than facial acne?

 Body acne can require oral medication to help treat it.
 Some topical medications are not appropriate to apply to large areas of the body as they would be used on the face.
 Our doctors may prescribe antibiotics to help clear chest and back acne in certain patients.
 They will discuss this option with you during your initial consultation.

 How do you choose the right treatment?